yago1404/issues_tracker_app/README.md

 flutter run
 ```

-To run this project witch a backend you need clone and run a [issues tracker backend](https://github.com/yago1404/issues-tracker)
+To run this project with a backend you need clone and run a [issues tracker backend](https://github.com/yago1404/issues-tracker)

 **Important**: To app run correctly, you need change in lib/commons/consts.dart
 ```dart